chovanecm/workshop-spark/scala/task3/README.md

   ```

   Stop and remove all your docker containers
-  > **warning** It will DELETE ALL your docker CONTAINERS.
+  > **WARNING** It will DELETE ALL your docker CONTAINERS.
 If you don’t want to remove them all, please remove all docker containers that we created during a workshop.
   ```
   docker stop $(docker ps -a -q) docker rm $(docker ps -a -q)